virati/MinM/README.md

 ## Overview
 Welcome!
-This blog is an attempt to merge concepts from neuromedicine, including psychiatry, with mathematical modeling.
+This blog is a bit of a playground where I try to talk about issues related (or tangential) to neuroengineering, psychiatry, and neurosurgery through the lens of mathematical modeling.

-The content here is heavily inspired by my experience as an MD/PhD student at Emory and GeorgiaTech but I hope that the worlds of medicine, mathematics, and engineering find themselves intersecting more often as time goes on.
-There's a lot that the fields can learn from each other.
+This site is hosted on my github repo and all posts are actually jupyter notebooks that you can work directly with yourself!

 ## Posts